 From my experience, it’s best to take a suitcase that has lots of room left in it.
 A trip to a mall is essential while you are in Florida.
 The clothes are much cheaper than over here and we always come back with much more than we took with us.

 Florida can be very hot in the summer months so pack lots of light and comfortable shoes.
 Comfy shoes will be a must for everyone.
 You need something that can last the day and night for days to come.
 Don’t forget to pack sun cream, sunglasses, bug repellant and sun hats, even in the winter.
 They are all things you can buy when you are there but are essential from day one.

 Where to stay

 Florida is not short of accommodation.
-There’s massive resort hotels just about everywhere, especially in Disney.
+There are massive resort hotels just about everywhere, especially in Disney.
 If you do stay at Disney or Universal you will have the added benefit of extra hours, on certain days, at the theme parks.
-For us we are going to stay in a variety of places.
-Hopefully hotel resorts at Disney itself and self catering villas elsewhere.
+For us, we are going to stay in a variety of places.
+Hopefully hotel resorts at Disney itself and self-catering villas elsewhere.

 For us, we need accommodation with at least 2 separate rooms as the husband snores.
 Looking at Disney accommodation our better options for this appear to be Disney’s Saratoga Springs resort and spa, Old Key West Resort, Disney’s art of animation in a suite and Fort Wilderness cabins.
 Because of this most of these are around £200-400 a night.
 A family room in resorts such as Caribbean beach resort, Coronado Springs, All-star music is less at around £160 a night, however, we’d all need great earplugs.
 There are a few villa options at some of the other resorts however I can never find any availability.